Home-Assistant Display - Weather Station and more

 To display as much information as possible on the small screen, I installed the package lovelance-card-mod from the HACS repository in HomeAssistant, see: en-ha-gui#cardmod.
 Lovelance-card-mod allows you to customize the elements via CSS styles, which allows you to customize the layout as you like:

 Originally I used the lovelance-layout-card package to make better use of the screen.
-Since Home Assistant now supports sections, I no longer use this package.
+Since the Home Assistant supports a new view type, "Sections", I no longer use the package.

 Cell phone in continuous use: The battery should not be charged permanently